Heritage in War

 The AHRC-funded Heritage in War Project, led by Helen Frowe and Derek Matravers, explores the moral value of cultural heritage and how we ought to incorporate this value into our accounts of the ethics of war, and how to deal with damage to heritage in the aftermath of conflict.
 The aim of this interdisciplinary conference is to bring together researchers and practitioners from a wide range of fields, including (but not limited to) philosophy, international law, heritage studies, archaeology, and the military, to explore issues connected to the protection of heritage in war and conflict.

 Registration for the conference covers lunches, coffee and refreshments throughout the event, as well as a drink reception on Friday the 18th of March.
-There will also be an optional conference dinner.
+There will also be an optional conference dinner, which will take place at the Superior Seafood and Oyster Bar.
 Those who wish to partake in the dinner can choose this option when registering for the event.
 The registration fee is £60 (without dinner) or £100 (including dinner).
 Early bird registration is available until the 1th of February.
 After that the registration fee will increase by an additional £15.
 To register for the event, please click here.

 A preliminary conference schedule is available here.